-According to the California Healthy Kids Survey (CHKS), 71% of students responded that they "Agree" or "Strongly Agree" that they felt connected to their school community.
-In 2021, 100% of students surveyed locally, reported that school was a supporting and inviting place.
-88% reported feeling the school motivates students for learning.
+While last year's California Healthy Kids Survey found that 65% of students felt connected to their school community, 92% of students surveyed locally using our LCAP survey, reported feeling connected to their school.
+97% reported feeling that their school staff was committed to their success.
 Students will be surveyed again this April.